codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 ##############

-CodeIgniter builds error reporting into your system through Exceptions, both the `SPL collection <https://www.php.net/manual/en/spl.exceptions.php>`_, as well as a few custom exceptions that are provided by the framework.
+CodeIgniter builds error reporting into your system through Exceptions, both the `SPL collection <https://www.php.net/manual/en/spl.exceptions.php>`_, as well as a few exceptions that are provided by the framework.

 Depending on your environment's setup, the default action when an error or exception is thrown is to display a detailed error report unless the application is running under the ``production`` environment.
-In this case, a more generic message is displayed to keep the best user experience for your users.
+In the ``production`` environment, a more generic message is displayed to keep the best user experience for your users.

 .. contents::